minkaotic/front-end-notes/notes/React-Notes.md

 #### 2. VALIDATE PROPS WITH PROPTYPES
 As your app grows, it's a good practice to "type check" or validate the data a component receives from props.
 There are **3 popular ways** to handle type checking in React: **[PropTypes](https://www.npmjs.com/package/prop-types)**, **[TypeScript](https://www.typescriptlang.org/)** and **[Flow](https://flow.org/)**.

-- Proptypes used to be built into React, but is now separate library; cf. [React docs on using PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html)
+- PropTypes used to be built into React, but is now separate library; cf. [React docs on using PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html)
 - PropTypes provide helpful warnings at runtime if the type passed to a prop doesn't match its defined type.
 This not only helps you catch and avoid bugs, but PropTypes also serve as documentation for components.
 - For performance reasons, PropTypes are only checked in development mode.